 Commission on Narcotic Drugs

-Thematic debate / Round table discussions
+Thematic debate and round table discussions

 The agenda of the Commission at each session foresees specific themes to be addressed under the item "Round-table discussions" which replaced the "Thematic debate", starting from 2011.
 Participants to round-table discussions are nominated by regional groups based on their expertise, to ensure a focused and interactive discussion.
 The Commission agreed on the following themes for the following sessions: